automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

         <td style="text-align:right"><img src='./assets/hostLogo.png' width='140px'></td>
         <td><b>The host - any Adobe application</b>
         <br><br>
-        Get used to calling your Adobe applications like Premiere Pro, Photoshop or After Effect the <i>host</i> application.
+        Get used to calling your Adobe applications like Premiere Pro, Photoshop or After Effects the <i>host</i> application.
 This is to make a distinction between the client (the code we'll be writing) and the Adobe application we're interacting with - the host.<br><br>
         For now we'll just be executing our ExtendScript from VS Code, so our client will be VS Code.
-However, if you start building extensions to make your ExtendScript more usable, then your HTML extension panel will be the client.<br><br></td>
+However, if you start building extensions to make your ExtendScript more reusable, then your HTML extension panel will be the client.<br><br></td>
     </tr>
     <tr>
         <td style="text-align:right"><img src='./assets/vsCodeLogo.png' width='70px'></td>